 5. At number five comes UFPS : Ultimate FPS.
-If you are making a FPS game or just like to create scenes and run around then this is a great one.
-Oh the best bit is you can make scenes with explosive objects in them and blow things up in true FPS style.
-The kit has some fancy camera effects which makes it a good starting point to a FPS game.
-You can also drop into into an existing project.
+If you are making an FPS game or just like to create scenes and run around then this is a great one.
+Oh, the best bit is you can make scenes with explosive objects in them and blow things up in true FPS style.
+The kit has some fancy camera effects which make it a good starting point to an FPS game.
+You can also drop this asset into an existing project.

 6. Next is Tidy Tile Mapper.
 This does make it easy to create 2D levels by just painting objects into a grid.
 Unlike many 2D tools Tidy Tile Mapper paints game objects and not sprites.
 Good time saver and is able to be used for 2D levels and also and also 3d level creation like mazes and top down scenes.

-7. DropTrack2: Banked Circut v1.0 was an asset I grabbed from the 3D models department to help prototype a racer I started this year.
-This is a good set of 3D track objects that align well together to make a nice track to test cars or what ever on.
+7. DropTrack2: Banked Circut v1.0 was an asset I grabbed from the 3D model department to help prototype a racer I started this year.
+This is a good set of 3D track objects that align well together to make a nice track to test cars or whatever on.